bioinfo-pf-curie/mpiBWA/README.md

 Release notes
 ------------

+Release 1.0 from 20/01/2017

+No need to copy the reference genome in /tmp before the mapping.
+This is done automatically by MPI.
+To change the target directory set $TMPDIR to the new location.

 Release 1.0 from 07/11/2016

 1) Support for trimmed reads.
 Works with an even number of jobs.
 Tested with sample data up to 10 jobs.